rug-compling/dact/cookbook/index.md

                      )"""

-The "verbcluster" macro is useful to find, for instance, occurrences of the infamous cross-serial dependency construction.
+The "verbcluster" macro is useful to find, for instance, occurrences of the infamous cross-serial dependency construction (also known as AcI - Accusativus cum infinitivo).
 In that construction, the direct object of a verb such as "zien", "horen" or "laten" is identified as the subject of the embedded infinite verb phrase.
 The macro "cross_serial_verbcluster" identifies such verb phrases:

     cross_serial_verbcluster = """ (
             //node[%verbcluster% and @cat="inf" and